 It is also a good portrait lens despite the limited aperture since you can take photos without being too invasive with your subject.

 It is also known for its superb colors and sharp images.

 And if you are the type who works without a tripod, you can minimize the wasted shots thanks to its vibration reduction feature.

 9. NIKKOR 10-24mm f/3.5-4.5G

-If you’ll buy prime wide-angle lenses, it isn’t surprising if you are going to spend thousands of dollars on your gear.
-In our list of best lenses for Nikon D800 alone, we’ve already featured a bunch of expensive wide-angle lenses.
+If you’ll buy prime wide-angle lenses, it isn’t surprising if you are going to invest a lot on your gear.
+In our list of best lenses for Nikon D800 alone, we’ve already featured a bunch of bigger investment wide-angle lenses.

 What if you can enjoy an array of focal lengths in one lens?
 The Nikon AF-S DX Nikkor 10-24mm f3.5-4.5G ED Zoom Lens is the solution for budget-strapped photographers who need to shoot cityscapes and beautiful landscapes.